jyauri/Brazilian-Sign-Language-Recognition-in-a-Healthcare-Setting/README.md

 ## How to cite:

-If your are interested, please read our paper [Brazilian Sign Language Recognition Using Kinect](https://doi.org/10.1007/978-3-319-48881-3_27).
+If you are interested in more technical details, please read our paper [Brazilian Sign Language Recognition Using Kinect](https://doi.org/10.1007/978-3-319-48881-3_27).

-And the bibtex entry is:
+And cite as:

 @inproceedings{YauriVidalon2016,
 author = {{Yauri Vidal{\'{o}}n}, Jos{\'{e}} El{\'{i}}as and {De Martino}, Jos{\'{e}} Mario},